Car Won’t Start And No Noise At All? Here’s The Fix

 The root cause is almost certain to lie with one of these.
 Get a multimeter and a multi-purpose car battery tester if you’d like to do some diagnostic work yourself.
 These are invaluable for finding electrical issues (which, if your car won’t start at all with no noise, this probably is).

 Remember, electrical systems can be dangerous, especially those found on hybrids and EVs.
-If you’re in any doubt, it’s best to err on the side of caution and take your car to a trained and trusted mechanic.
+If you’re in any doubt, it’s best to err on the side of caution and take your car to a competent and trusted mechanic.

 Car Battery